Hand-held Calculators

 In the first three years after its introduction in 1972, sales of the HP-35 Scientific Calculator exceeded 300,000 units."

 This was the first hand-held scientific calculator.
-Hewlett Packard calculators were very well made, and reliable, and their electronics instruments had (still have) a very good reputation.
+Previously, for their calculations, engineers and scientists would have used a slide-rule or a large desktop electronic scientific calculator.
+Now they could use a pocket-sized electronic calculator, if they could afford the price or persuade their company to provide one.
+Hewlett Packard calculators were very well made, and reliable, and their electronics instruments have always had a very good reputation.
 Together with the high specification, this made their calculators the models of choice for many professionals.
-300,000 HP-35 calculators were sold ("New Scientist", Feb.
-1975).
+In total, 300,000 HP-35 calculators were sold[2].

-While nearly all of the other calculator manufacturers concentrated on reducing the cost of their calculators, Hewlett Packard kept the cost high and increased the functionality.
-They introduced the HP-65, the first hand-held programmable calculator, in 1974, and they are one of the few companies to continue making calculators from the early 1970s to the present day.
+The cost of the HP-35 put it out of reach of many such as poor students, so other companies started to introduce scientific calculators with lower specifications and lower cost.
+While nearly all of the other calculator manufacturers concentrated on reducing the cost of their calculators, Hewlett-Packard largely maintained the price and increased the functionality.
+They launched the HP-65, the first hand-held programmable calculator, in 1974, though they did introduce their own lower specification and cost scientific calculator in the HP-21 in 1975.
+Hewlett-Packard are one of the few companies to continue making calculators from the early 1970s to the present day.

 Hewlett Packard awarded the "IEEE Milestone in Electrical Engineering and Computing" for the HP-35 calculator